SockTrader/SockTrader/README.md

 Take a look at the given example strategy in this repository: [simpleMovingAverage strategy](src/strategies/simpleMovingAverage.ts)

-## Whats the purpose of the webserver?
+## What's the purpose of the webserver?

 One might think that the webserver is useless since the tradingbot can be controlled using the CLI.
 But that's not true, because we're also developing a custom dashboard that is able to control the tradingbot.
 With this dashboard we're able to see the trading